dilpreet102/Cricket-Data-Analytics-Dashboard/README.md

 Result: Selected team using Power BI dashboard has 90% of chances to win the game.

-Programming languages used: Python.
+Programming languages used: Python

-Python framework: Pandas.
+Python framework: Pandas

 BI tool: Power BI